Call2Me

 Q.What's a function in voice AI?

 A callable tool the agent can invoke during a conversation.
-You define name, description, and JSON Schema parameters; the LLM decides when to call it; the platform executes the HTTP call to your endpoint and returns the result back into the conversation.
+You define name, description, and a parameter map; the LLM decides when to call it; the platform executes the HTTP call to your endpoint and returns the result back into the conversation.

 Q.How fast does a function call have to return?

-Under 500ms is ideal — the agent says a brief filler ('let me check that') while the call is in flight.
-Above 1.5s you'll start to feel awkward pauses.
-Plan for the slowest realistic case and design the agent's prompt to bridge the gap.
+Under 500ms is ideal — instruct the agent in its system prompt to say a brief filler ('let me check that') while the call is in flight.
+Above 1.5s you'll start to feel awkward pauses, and the platform gives up at 8 seconds.

 Q.Can a function transfer the call to a human?